-When moments of unacceptable behaviour do occur, we carefully investigate the situation, and will deliver an appropriate reprimand or use sanctions such as the withdrawal of privileges.
+When moments of disruptive and dangerous behaviour do occur, we carefully investigate the situation, and consider both educational and protective consequences to keep everyone safe and help children to learn from their behaviour and the behaviour of others.
 If there is a persistent problem, then we will involve the child’s parents in discussions to plan a suitable way to proceed.

 Collective worship takes place on a daily basis at Foxton Primary School.
 We believe that gathering all our different groups together in this way is important for our community.